jhinmainksta/drone/docs/en/educational_contests.md

 ## 3. Contest for the best online course {#course}

-The Copter Express company organizes a contest for the best online course with COEX Clover 4 quadcopter kit application.
+The Copter Express company organizes a contest for the best online course with COEX Drone 4 quadcopter kit application.

 The main goal of the contest is aerial robotics popularization  and community development.